Are you looking for a litter box for your ferret?

 At Least One Lower Side

 The first thing you need to remember is that ferrets are small.
 So, use litter boxes with at least one lower side so your ferret can enter without jumping in it.
 Yes, ferrets are energetic and they love to jump, but try jumping with the full bladder.
 Not so fun.
-Keep in mind that older ferrets will have trouble entering so they will simply do their business next to the litter pan.
+Keep in mind that older ferrets will have trouble entering so they will simply do their business next to the litter pan and that won’t be their fault.

 Hook For The Cage